Michael T. Putnam

 Biography:

-Research Groups:
+Research Group

-Morphology & Syntax Syndicate @ Penn State
+Morphology Circle at Penn State

-Research Interests:
+Research Interests

 I am profoundly interested in the structure of language, specifically morphology and syntax, especially as this concerns the structure of ‘words’.
 Although they often appear smaller on the surface than other units of language (such as sentences and phrases), words contain a fair amount of complexity and rich information that warrant serious study.
 My research is guided by some of these ‘big questions’: